Robert-Ricci/sinatra-trail/README.md

 You will need to fork and clone the repo from https://github.com/rmricci121/sinatra-trail.

 Prerequisites
-You will need a text editor to run the app.

-Give examples
+Ruby
+Sqlite3

 Installing
-You will need to run 'bundle install' to install all the Gems you need to run the app.
+1. Run 'bundle install' to install all the Gems you need to run the app.
+2. Run db:migrate to get your data base
+3. Intall all the Gems

-After you intall all the Gems, you can run 'shotgun' in the ternimal, then go to 'http://localhost:9393/' or your local server.
+4. Run 'shotgun' in the ternimal
+5. Then go to 'http://localhost:9393/' or your local server.

 Built With
 Sinatra - The web framework used